jstrachan/environment-jstrachan-t5-staging/README.md

 # staging repo

-The default git repository used when creating new GitOps based Environments
+The git repository for staging